 Pathways for Coagulation

-The coagulation pathway is a cascade of enzymatic conversions, each activating the next enzyme (factor) in the sequence.
-The final enzyme in this pathway is thrombin (factor IIa) which catalyzes the conversion of fibrinogen to fibrin strands.
-A series of events must take place involving many reactions and feedback mechanisms before the clot is formed.
-By means of the extrinsic pathway or intrinsic pathway, or both, leading to a common pathway, the various factors and other reactants respond normally in an orderly, controlled process—the coagulation cascade.
+The coagulation pathway is a cascade of enzymatic conversions, each activating the sequence's next enzyme (factor).
+The final enzyme in this pathway is thrombin (factor IIa), which catalyzes the conversion of fibrinogen to fibrin strands.
+Events must involve many reactions and feedback mechanisms before the clot is formed.